Guide

 • Did you make a large bank deposit, international trip, or pay high electricity bills?
 YES - mandatory

 • All NO?
-You are probably exempt - but consider filing a nil return anyway just for the record
+You are probably exempt - but filing a nil return anyway takes 30 minutes and creates a useful record

 FAQ